TotoMarte99/Troubleshooting/network/no-internet.md

-# Usuario sin acceso a Internet
+# Users Without Internet Access

 ## Symptoms
 One or more users report that they are unable to browse the Internet.